 PWD, Karnataka, then approached Strata to resolve these issues for a section of the highway between Anmod and Belgaum.
 Considering the time factor, economy, and technical issues, a StrataWeb engineered solution was finalized.
 To add to the challenge, the awarded road stretch was located at the base of a slope where water accumulated the most.

 In a nutshell, geocells have remarkably changed and enhanced the construction industry in numerous ways.
-Strata has played a major role in this significant change.
-StrataWeb has transformed the construction outlook and made road structures more stable and durable.
 With several daily challenges, some of the major challenges that StrataWeb has taken over have turned out to be highly successful.
-To know more about Strata’s StrataWeb geocells, please contact us today!
+To know more about Strata’s StrataWeb geocells, contact us today!

 Tell us a little about yourself and what you’re looking for, and our experts will get back to you with a perfect solution!